psm8/automated-business-process-discovery/README.md

 ### Simplicity

 ### Replay fitness
-event_group must have fixed length needlemann-wunsch recurrent and fill matrix dont have to check next elements in model nv('pqrklabcdefz', 'zxyabcdefpqr') nv('klabc', 'abcde') nv('labcd', 'abcde') nv('abcde', 'abcde')check also additional ones and add with +1 check next elements in log until more than -1 penalty (-2, -3 , -4) if eventParallelGroup we still have to solve this for all combinations need to throw exception when same processes inside and, opt, xor for and we can just check all characters with skipping all to adding all tak all substrings of string add method to recurrent parallel calculation to choose on substring that makes sense not take one before smallest [-3, -2, -1 ,0, -1, 0, -1, -2 , -3] gate should always return list of events add to loop to_n_length return seq if same gates
+    event_group must have fixed length - done needlemann-wunsch recurrent and fill matrix - done dont have to check next elements in model check next elements in log until more than -1 penalty (-2, -3 , -4) if eventParallelGroup we still have to solve this for all combinations need to throw exception when same processes inside and, opt, xor - done take all substrings of string add method to recurrent parallel calculation to choose on substring that makes sense not take one before smallest [-3, -2, -1 ,0, -1, 0, -1, -2 , -3] gate should always return list of events add to loop to_n_length return seq if same gates